 What Are Dental Implants?

-Dental implants are small titanium posts that are surgically placed into the space of missing tooth roots.
-These posts gradually osseointegrate (fuse) with the surrounding jawbone, creating a strong foundation for a restoration, such as porcelain crowns, bridges, or dentures.
+Dental implants are small titanium posts that restore the area of missing tooth roots.
+These posts gradually osseointegrate (fuse) with the surrounding jawbone, creating a strong foundation for a restoration, such as porcelain crowns, bridges, or dentures, which are designed and placed by our cosmetic dentist, Dr. Justin Roberts.
 Dental implants are considered the most lifelike tooth replacement option, restoring the form and function of each missing tooth with results that can last for decades, if not one’s entire lifetime.

 What Are the Benefits of Dental Implants?

 Patients who are good candidates for dental implants can enjoy many benefits when choosing this advanced tooth replacement option, such as:

 - Results that look and feel incredibly natural